uma-email/poc/README.md

 Healthcare and enterprise cross-domain services e.g. email, file sharing, instant messaging, tele-conferencing.

+## Future Work

+Consider a Correlated Authentication (CAN) protocol, where RS/AS acts as a cross-domain attribute provider.

 # Authorization-Enhanced Mail System

 A prototype implementation of the [Authorization-Enhanced Mail System (AEMS)][4] draft proposal, working as a proof of the concept of CAZ.